-Our senior executives are critical to the success of our business and any inability to retain them or recruit new personnel could harm our business, results of operations and financial condition.
+Our senior executives are critical to the success of our business and any inability to retain them or recruit and successfully integrate new personnel could harm our business, results of operations and financial condition.

-Our senior management has a long history in the container leasing industry, with our four most senior officers having an average of approximately 19 years of service with us and an average of 24 years in the container leasing industry.
+Our senior management has a long history in the container leasing industry, with our four most senior officers having an average of approximately 14 years of service with us and an average of 17 years in the container leasing industry.
 We rely on this knowledge and experience in our strategic planning and in our day-to-day business operations.
 Our success depends in large part upon our ability to retain our senior management, the loss of one or more of whom could have a material adverse effect on our business.
-Our success also depends on our ability to retain our experienced sales force and technical personnel as well as recruiting new skilled sales, marketing and technical personnel.
-Competition for these individuals in our industry is intense and we may not be able to successfully recruit, train or retain qualified personnel.
-If we fail to retain and recruit the necessary personnel, our business and our ability to obtain new container lessees and provide acceptable levels of customer service could suffer.
-We have employment agreements with most of our executive officers.